lobs-core Β· Standalone Agent Runtime

 Worker agent spawns and executes

-A sandboxed OpenClaw session fires up with the appropriate agent config, workspace, and tool access.
+A sandboxed agent session fires up with the appropriate agent config, workspace, and tool access.
 Max 2 concurrent workers.
 15-minute timeout enforced.

 06